ChristopherBilg/christopherbilg.github.io/README.md

 - Transfer 401k
 - Update all relevant dates for leaving/joining Lockheed/Talkiatry respectively
 - Reset this repo's commit history (master branch)
-- Make this repo public then cancel GitHub Pro

 ## TODO - Other